 We are living in a surreal situation.
 Schools have closed.
 Masses have been suspended.
 Millions of people have been ordered to stay home for at least the next few weeks.
 Parents have flocked to grocery stores to ensure they have what they need during the shutdown.
 Some children are excited about staying home, while others are anxious; and many families are wondering how they will get through during this difficult time.

 As parents of six children, four of them school-aged, my wife and I totally get it.
 We, too, are trying to figure things out.
-In this time of uncertainty and anxiety, I’d like to share some tips and reminders that help us find peace in the storm while also doing good for ourselves and for others:
+In this time of uncertainty and anxiety, I’d like to share some reminders that help us find peace in the storm:

 It’s okay to feel stressed.
 Believe me, we get stressed out all the time!
 One kid starts yelling, another one is whining, the baby takes off her diaper and starts running around the house, then another one falls and begins to cry.
 The bottom line is this: give yourself permission to feel stressed.